$0 Germany Job Seeker Visa Guide — Quick-Start Checklist

 Total from starting preparation to visa in hand 14–40 weeks

-The wide range reflects the ZAB evaluation — if your degree needs a Statement of Comparability, that adds 2–3 months to the preparation phase.
+The wide range reflects the ZAB evaluation — if your degree needs a Statement of Comparability, allow approximately 3 months for standard processing.
 For applicants with an H+ Anabin result and no ZAB required, the process can move faster.

 The critical insight: you should book your embassy or VFS appointment within the first week of deciding to apply.
 The appointment date becomes your deadline for document completion, and the wait time is not wasted — it is the preparation window.